diodechain/website/_posts/2025-02-28-diode-collab-update-january-and-february.md

 title: Diode Collab Update - January and February
 description: Diode Collab's updates for January and February
 date: 2025-02-28 12:00
-categories: [Diode, Security]
+categories: [Diode, Roadmap]
-tags: [Diode, Diode Drive]
+tags: [Diode, Diode Collab, Diode Drive]
 author: MNJR
 image: 	assets/img/blog/collab product update.jpg

 ---

-The Diode team has has published some great exciting new updates during the months of January and February, meeting some big milestones.
+The Diode team has has published some exciting new updates during the months of January and February, hitting some big milestones!
 These have been released in Diode Collab v1.14.2 - 1.15.1.

 **Unlimited Member Free Zones**
 <br>In partnership with [Moonbeam](https://moonbeam.network/), we’ve made every newly created Zone FREE for an unlimited number of users!

 We have also retroactively applied the user limit upgrade to all existing Nomad zones.
 Diode and Moonbeam have a passion for how decentralized technologies can improve security, global access, and collaboration!

 **iOS Push Notifications**
-<br>Push notifications are now supported in iOS!
+<br>End to end encrypted push notifications are now supported in iOS!
 To enable push notifications on iOS, see [this article](https://app.docs.diode.io/docs/using/enable-push-notifications/).

 **Chat Policy**
 <br>Zone admins can now control if Members can DM others or view public chats.
 Members always see Announcements and their private chats, even with public chat visibility off.